MOXIE Theatre’s Annual Fundraiser and Awards Gala The MOXIES

 Honoring San Diego Women with Grit and Determination

 We received an incredible number of submissions from all over San Diego.
 We believe a MOXIE Woman shows tremendous ability to impact her community through her professional or volunteer accomplishments.
 She consistently demonstrates strong leadership and dedication to help others along their path.
-The women we’ve selected do just that and more.
+The women selected by our committee do just that and more.

 State Sen. Toni Atkins – is a champion for affordable housing, workers’ rights, and neighborhood revitalization.
 She grew up in poverty in southwest Virginia in a home with no running water and developed a passion for community organizing.
 She went on to attend Emory & Henry College, then relocated to San Diego in 1985.
 She was elected to City Council District 3 in San Diego, served as Interim Mayor, then as State Assembly member and Speaker of the CA State Assembly.
 Currently, she is the State Senator from CA District 39 which encompasses much of the city of San Diego.
 She is one of the eight members of California Legislative LGBT Caucus.